jimikopra/2D-Fluid-Simulation/README.md

 ## Usage
 - The program opens a window displaying the 2D fluid simulation.
 - The fluid is initially set with some properties (e.g., color, density) in the center of the grid.
+- Mouse Click: Move the density source to the clicked position.
 - You can customize and extend the simulation by modifying the code in main.cpp.
-- The simulation includes basic advection, diffusion, and gravitational force.
-You can add more complex calculations for additional effects.
+- You can add more complex calculations for additional effects.

 ## Customization